 As part of this project, a restricted maintenance reserve fund will be established to ensure that funding exists for capital repair and maintenance moving forward.
 Upon completion, Downtown Tulsa Partnership will take an active role in maintaining and activating the public space.

-The present estimated total project cost is $7.64M.
-The City of Tulsa has identified capital funding to support both the repair of the Boston Avenue Bridge structure and as well as partial funding for the plaza improvements.
-The Downtown Tulsa Partnership is fundraising for additional dollars to support plaza improvements.
-Parties interested in supporting this project can contact the Downtown Tulsa Partnership.
+The City of Tulsa has identified capital funding to support both the repair of the Boston Avenue Bridge structure as well as partial funding for the plaza improvements.
+Downtown Tulsa Partnership is fundraising for additional dollars to support plaza improvements.
+Parties interested in supporting this project can contact Downtown Tulsa Partnership.

 What will happen to the audible anomaly that everyone likes to experience at the center of the Center of the Universe?

 Nothing ...
 We hope.
 Throughout the redesign scoping process, Engineers at JE Acoustics have provided acoustic features analysis and design input to ensure our redesign preserves the existing acoustic anomaly.
 Our current design preserves the inner-most concrete walls at the Center of the Universe Plaza that are responsible for the fun effect.

 More public art, please!
 Plaza improvement plans will include new public art that enhances the space and provides interactive experiences for visitors.
 “Trace”, the lighted brick art installation, has met the end of its useful life and will be removed.
 There are no present plans to modify “Artificial Cloud.”
 Any work surrounding public art will be done in concert with the City of Tulsa Arts Commission and community engagement.

 I like the Center of the Universe just the way it is ...
 Why change it?